Wyoming Hill station

-Wyoming Hill is an MBTA Commuter Rail station on the Haverhill Line, located in Wyoming Square near downtown Melrose, Massachusetts.
+Wyoming Hill station is an MBTA Commuter Rail station on the Haverhill Line, located in Wyoming Square near downtown Melrose, Massachusetts.
 The station has two low-level side platforms and is not accessible.
 Wyoming Hill, in addition to the two other commuter rail stops in Melrose, was originally intended to be an extension of the Orange Line further north to Reading, Massachusetts.

 History

 The Boston and Maine Railroad (B&M) opened its line from Wilmington Junction to Boston on July 1, 1845.
-Boardman's Crossing station opened on Wyoming Avenue in North Malden then or soon thereafter.
-Melrose split from Malden in 1850 due to development around the rail line.
-In the 1850s, the station was renamed Wyoming.
-The station building was located on the west side of the tracks just south of Wyoming Avenue.
+Boardman's Crossing station opened on Wyoming Avenue in North Malden by 1850.
+It was named for Joseph Boardman, who lived nearby; the street was named for the Wyoming Valley in Pennsylvania.
+North Malden split from Malden in 1850, becoming Melrose, due to development around the rail line.
+A station building was erected in late 1851, at which time the station was renamed Wyoming By the 1870s, the station building was located on the west side of the tracks just south of Wyoming Avenue.